 Perhaps start by going on a tour of a couple of different gardens with your core team.
-Check out the map on the 3000acres website to identify existing gardens.
 Feel free to contact existing groups to seek out their tips on garden design.

 Have a look at what you like and think about how you might do it on your site.
 Also spend some time on your site, think about its unique qualities – hours of sunlight, large trees, gradient of the land, access to water.
 Consider how you might use that space best for the purpose of a garden.

 Think about what your group is trying to achieve from the garden.
 Question whether you would be best off organising the garden as a set of allotments or a shared garden.